Activites for Families

 Playtime Science

-Exploring Science with Painting
+Exploring Science

 Painting is basically the movement of liquid as in hydrology and chemistry interplays if you make your own paint.

 Painting is deeply intertwined with science through the chemistry of materials (pigments, binders), the physics of light and color (how we see hues), the biology of perception, and the artistic documentation/communication of scientific concepts, using skills like observation, experimentation, and creative problem-solving common to both fields.
 Artists explore light, while scientists use art to visualize data and explain complex ideas, making them complementary ways of understanding the world.
-Inspiring Discovery: Art can show potential scientific realities (like exoplanets before discovery) or present phenomena (like clouds) in new ways, sparking scientific questions and theories.

 Shared Processes & Skills